Fork-In-The-Road Pad Thai

-This simpler version should please most kids.
+The simpler version of pad thai should please most kids.
 The rice noodles are an interesting change of pace from traditional wheat pasta, and the gentle tang of lime juice with a hint of sweetness from the sugar balance out the small amount of fish sauce (which you might not want to mention, since the words fish sauce may not elicit cheers from your peanut gallery — speaking of peanuts, of course skip them altogether if there are an allergies in your household).
 Cubes of sautéed tofu are innocently tucked in amidst pink bites of shrimp.

 Then after the milder portion has been removed from the pan, in go chewy bits of dried shrimp, a generous portion of scallions, red pepper flakes, and another shot of fish sauce, because you can take it.